Hungry Like the Wolf

-"Hungry Like the Wolf" is a song by English new wave band Duran Duran.
-Written by the band members, the song was produced by Colin Thurston for the group's second studio album Rio (1982).
-The song was released on 4 May 1982 as the band's fifth single in the United Kingdom.
-It reached No. 5 on the UK Singles Chart, and received a gold certification by the British Phonographic Industry (BPI).
+"Hungry Like the Wolf" is a song by the English new wave band Duran Duran.
+Written by the band members, the song was produced by Colin Thurston for the group's second studio album, Rio (1982).
+The song was released on 4 May 1982 as the band's fifth single in the United Kingdom, and 7 June 1982 in the United States.
+It reached No. 5 on the UK Singles Chart, and received a platinum certification from the British Phonographic Industry (BPI).

-The music video for "Hungry Like the Wolf" was directed by Russell Mulcahy and filmed in the jungles of Sri Lanka.
+The music video for "Hungry Like the Wolf" was directed by Russell Mulcahy and filmed in Sri Lanka.
 Although the band initially failed to break into the US market, MTV placed the "Hungry Like the Wolf" video into heavy rotation.
-Subsequently, the group gained much exposure; the song peaked at the number 3 spot on the Billboard Hot 100 in March 1983, and Duran Duran became an international sensation.
+Subsequently, the group gained much exposure; the song peaked at the No. 3 spot on the Billboard Hot 100 in March 1983, and Duran Duran became an international sensation.
 The video won the first Grammy Award for Best Short Form Music Video in 1984.

+The 2015 song "Hey Everybody!" by 5 Seconds of Summer contains elements from "Hungry Like the Wolf", and Duran Duran were given a writing credit on the song.